alertlogic/azure-collector/README.md

 # Known Issues/ Open Questions

 - Sometimes deployments fail after siteSync action.
 We need better updater to handle that in order not to wait for 12 hours for the next update attempt.
-- Put correct metadata into log batches.
-- Initial Azure Function deployment may take up to 45 minutes.

 # Useful Links